allenai/wildguard/README.md

 ⭐ Co-first authors, ☀️ co-second authors

+🌟 WildGuard will appear at NeurIPS 2024 Datasets & Benchmarks! 🌟

 [WildGuard](https://arxiv.org/pdf/2406.18495) is a safety classification model for user-model chat exchanges.
 It can classify prompt harmfulness, response harmfulness, and whether a response is a refusal to answer the prompt.

 ## Installation